Trans People Shouldn’t Be Scapegoated for Democrats’ Failures

 Yet instead of thinking about how this unexpectedly small mandate on how this could be used for their advantage, a subset of Democrats have decided to spend their time saying that the true reason for the 2024 election loss lies with some of their coalition’s most vulnerable members: transgender Americans and the allies that seek to protect their civil rights.

-Almost immediately after Trump’s victory, a number of Democratic politicians, as well as major advisers in the party’s inner and outer circles, rushed to the airwaves and their social media accounts to say the party had lost touch with the average American by catering to the fringes of the party.
-Their statements all seemed to feature two main points: first, that the “far-left” had captured the Democratic machinery’s stance on social issues, leading to alienation from voters, and second, that Democrats need to distance themselves from support for trans kids who want to play on sports teams that match their gender identity.
+Almost immediately after Trump’s victory, a number of Democratic politicians, as well as major advisers in the party’s inner and outer circles, rushed to the airwaves and their social media accounts to say that the party had lost touch with the average American by catering to the fringes of the party.
+Their statements all seemed to feature two main points: first, that the “far left” had captured the Democratic machinery’s stance on social issues, leading to alienation from voters, and second, that Democrats need to distance themselves from support for trans kids who want to play on sports teams that match their gender identity.

 “You could, for example, you can support transgender rights up and down all the categories where the issue comes up, or you can understand that there’s certain things that we just go too far on, that a big bulk of our population does not support,” he added.
 (He later apologized before resigning his post altogether in the wake of the party’s decisive loss in the state.)

-These points have been reinforced by other pundits such as Pamela Paul, the pre-eminent “transgender rights conversations have gone too far” whisperer at the Times, who wrote an OpEd this week saying the Democratic Party needs to adopt “common sense” approaches to transgender rights.
-The message from all of these figures was the same: pushing for equal civil and human rights must not make those who might face discomfort from what that entails pay any cost.
+These points have been reinforced by other pundits such as Pamela Paul, the preeminent “transgender rights conversations have gone too far” whisperer at the Times, who wrote an op-ed this week saying the Democratic Party needs to adopt “common-sense” approaches to transgender rights.
+The message from all of these figures was the same: Pushing for equal civil and human rights must not make those who might face discomfort from what that entails pay any cost.

 As much as these powerful political insiders and commentators would like to scapegoat children who just want to play soccer on the team that feels right for them, the evidence to suggest that trans rights were a decisive factor in the election is slim.
 Exit polls following the election have shown that the state of the economy, an overall desire for change at all costs, and party drift in certain demographics to the right were the main reasons propelling Trump to an electoral victory, not social issues.
-Even a plurality of those who believe abortion should be legal in most cases —a cause celebre for the Democratic coalition—voted for Trump.
+Even a plurality of those who believe abortion should be legal in most cases—a cause célèbre for the Democratic coalition—voted for Trump.
 What’s more, voters in Delaware elected the first openly trans congressperson in history, Democrat Sarah McBride.
 (Republicans immediately launched transphobic attacks on McBride, including trying to bar her from using the women’s restroom.)

 Yet despite all of this, politicians looking to score a cheap hit on a vulnerable group are happy to use trans Americans as an example because the party knows the community does not have much of an alternative electorally.